FRCBS/production_forecasts/src/ts_lab.md

 ![](ts_lab_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-There is significant autocorrelation at multiple lags, which tells us that there is a considerable amount of information thrown out during the decomposition.
+There is significant autocorrelation at multiple lags, which tells us that either there is a considerable amount of information thrown out during the decomposition or that the series is close to a random walk.
 This is not a particularly good decomposition.
 Let’s check decompositions for platelets and plasma also.

 ``` r
 # Platelets